-The dominant influence on the character of the Plan area community is the desert lands.
-These lands create a sense of open space and unique community character through long sightlines, sweeping vistas, unique geography, and unique flora and fauna.
+The dominant influence on the community character within the CPA is the desert lands.
+These lands create a sense of open space and unique community character through long sightlines, sweeping vistas, unique geography and unique flora and fauna.

-The entire Plan area is composed of a desert habitat native to the Colorado Desert region of the Sonoran Desert.
-This desert native habitat (flora, fauna and associated desert soils and drainages) has been disturbed by the process of urbanization by residential and commercial developments, roads, resorts, extractive uses, and agriculture.
+The entire CPA is composed of a desert habitat native to the Colorado Desert region of the Sonoran Desert.
+This desert native habitat (flora, fauna and associated desert soils and drainages) has been disturbed by the process of urbanization by residential and commercial developments, roads, resorts, extractive uses and agriculture.
 Unlike ecosystems in other areas of the County, desert native habitat does not "bounce" back after development occurs.

-- Issue LU-1.1 Desert native habitat, once disturbed, may not regenerate itself at all and, if it can regenerate itself, will likely require what ecologists estimate to be a period of 100+ years to do so.
-The disturbance occurs and becomes an issue when entire sites are cleared for development and development plans do not come to fruition, or when more clearing occurs than is necessary, leaving uncovered terrain barren and susceptible to dust in high winds. - Goal LU-1.1 Substantially-undisturbed desert native habitat lands throughout the Plan area are conserved as desert native habitat to the greatest extent possible, while previously-disturbed desert native habitat lands are replanted with native species when development or re-development occurs. - Policy LU-1.1.1 Ensure that remaining undisturbed and substantially-undisturbed desert native habitat lands throughout the Plan area are conserved as desert native habitat to the greatest extent possible, and that previously-disturbed desert native habitat lands are replanted with native species when development or re-development occurs. - Goal LU-1.2 Establishment and preservation of a continuity of desert character, existing wildlife and vegetation corridors throughout the Plan area. - Policy-LU-1.2.1 Encourage the creation of conservation easements to establish and preserve the continuity of desert character and existing wildlife and vegetation corridors throughout the Plan area.
+Issue LU-1.1 Desert native habitat, once disturbed, may not regenerate itself at all and, if it can regenerate itself, will likely require what ecologists estimate to be a period of 100+ years to do so.
+The disturbance occurs and becomes an issue when entire sites are cleared for development and development plans do not come to fruition, or when more clearing occurs than is necessary, leaving uncovered terrain barren and susceptible to dust in high winds.

+Goal LU-1.1 Substantially-undisturbed desert native habitat lands throughout the CPA are conserved as desert native habitat to the greatest extent possible, while previously-disturbed desert native habitat lands are replanted with native species when development or redevelopment occurs.

+Policy LU-1.1.1 Ensure that remaining undisturbed and substantiallyundisturbed desert native habitat lands throughout the CPA are conserved as desert native habitat to the greatest extent possible, and that previously-disturbed desert native habitat lands are replanted with native species when development or re-development occurs.

+Goal LU-1.2 Establishment and preservation of a continuity of desert character, existing wildlife and vegetation corridors throughout the CPA.

+Policy LU-1.2.1 Encourage the creation of conservation easements to establish and preserve the continuity of desert character and existing wildlife and vegetation corridors throughout the CPA.

-- 1. Identify and map existing corridors as well as locations where they penetrate the boundaries of the Plan area. - 2.
+- 1. Identify and map existing corridors as well as locations where they penetrate the boundaries of the CPA. - 2.
 Locate gaps in the corridors and target the creation of easements to close those gaps.